bbbbbr/pandocs/src/Four_Player_Adapter.md

 ### Transmission Phase

+TODO:
+  **- All conneced Game Boys will receive 4 x 0xCC signal during Ping/Ping phase
+    - when (usually) Player 1 sends 4 x 0xAA to initiate the switch from Ping -> Transmission
+  - Any Player can send the 0xAA mode switch request, not just Player 1**

 When the master Game Boy (Player 1) is ready, it should send 4 bytes (`AA AA AA AA`, if those are actually required should be investigated further).